openstack-archive/picasso/README.md

     $ pip install tox

-Also you'd need live MySQL instance with applied migrations.
+Also, you will need a running MySQL instance with the database migrations applied from the previous step.
-Tests are depending on pre-created MySQL database for persistence.
+Tests are dependent on pre-created MySQL database for persistence.
 Please set env var

     $ export TEST_DB_URI=mysql://<your-user>:<your-user-password>@<mysql-host>:<mysql-port>/<functions-db>